 The children without their, toys feel sad.

-Fortunately, fluency can be taught.
+Fortunately, reading fluency can be taught.
 It is important for adults to read aloud to children, modeling what good readers do.
 Show children how you pause for punctuation and change your voice to make text more meaningful.
 Children should be read to by their teachers, by their parents, and by their relatives.
 The more models of fluent reading children hear the better.

 Next, it is important for children to practice, engaging them in repeated reading.
 Text should be easy to read and relatively short.
 There are several ways children can practice fluent reading;